rzvncj/easy-dbuspp/README.md

 If a missing feature collides with these two goals, it will stay missing.

+***Please note that this is still very much work in progress.
+Until version 1, the code may change considerably.
+API stability is not yet guaranteed.***

 ## Example usage

 The library provides the `easydbuspp.h` convenience header, which brings in everything you need to start